OUR JOURNEY

 What We Do

-Currently, Christ's Kin provides original praise and worship music and testimonies of redemption through God's mercy and grace by presenting to churches, recovery groups, young people, and other faith-based events weekly.
+Christ's Kin provides original praise and worship music along with testimonies of redemption through God's mercy and grace.
+We are available for concerts and youth rallies.
+We bring life and excitement every where we go.
 We offer hope and guidance based on our real-life experiences.
-As our resources grow, we will expand into our mission's fullness below.

 Our Mission